kgourgou/raggler/README.md

 You can also use raggler as a library; see `notebooks/`.

-## Development

-This is on purpose a very simple system.
-At the moment it uses small models and is not very sophisticated, but most things below are easy to change.

-- There is no chat interface, but nothing is stopping you from building one.
-- Embeddings are from vanilla sentence-transformers; there is no fine-tuning or query / instructor embeddings used.
-- The index is a collection of list indexes and embeddings held in a numpy array (but watch this space for more exotic index methods soon).
-There are more scalable ways for index storage and index search; adding FAISS should be simple.

-## Why build this?

-In the taxonomy of RAG systems, raggler is simple enough that you can write it in a few hours, but it can still process a set of directories and give you a respectable RAG system without having to reach for your API keys.

 I've tested it on a 16Gb M1 Pro with a few hundred files and python 3.11 and it works OK.

 ## Acknowledgements